Sazae-san: Anime

-In October 1969, Fuji Television started an anime series, which is still on the air today and currently in production, making it one of the longest-running scripted TV series in history and the longest running animated show.
+In October 1969, Fuji Television started an anime series, which is still on the air today and currently in production, making it one of the longest-running scripted TV series in history and the longest-running animated show.
 The broadcast time is every Sunday from 18:30 to 19:00 and has never been changed since its inception.
 The format is in the form of three vignettes.
 The anime series has some characters, like Katsuo's classmates, who have not appeared in Hasegawa's original works.

-On September 5, 2013, This anime was awarded the Guinness World Record for the "Longest running animated TV series".
-The record continues to be broken even today, As of November 2021, there have been over 2250 episodes aired.
+On September 5, 2013, the anime achieved the Guinness World Record for the "Longest running animated TV series".
+As of October 2025, there have been over 8,880 episodes aired.

-The story will be based on at least one episode of Machiko Hasegawa's manga, from which an original story developed.
-Due to the limited number of episodes, a new story is created every few years using the same episodes.
+The stories are based on at least one strip of the original manga.
+Due to the limited number of strips, different episodes are based on the same strips.
 In addition, the unique culture and events in a typical Japanese household, including the four seasons, will always be reflected in the story.

-At the start of the anime, it was a slapstick comedy with references to Tom and Jerry, but within a year it had become a sedate family drama.
-From that point to the present, there has been no major change in style for more than 50 years, from directing, scriptwriting, and character design.
+At the start of the anime, it was a slapstick comedy with references to Tom and Jerry, Looney Tunes, etc, but within a year the genre shifted towards a family drama.
+From this point onward, there has been no major change in style for more than 50 years, in either directing, scriptwriting, or character design.
+Also because of its popularity, a survey conducted by NIPPON RESEARCH CENTER, LTD. (NRC) in 2020 recorded a high recognition rate of 97% for this anime in Japan.
 For this reason, it is often described as a "national anime" in Japan and is regarded as a symbol of "universality" and "permanence".
-Whenever there is a change, such as a change in voice actors, there is always a great deal of media coverage, and the anime retains a strong influence on the public.
+Whenever a change is made, such as a change in voice actors, there is always a great deal of media coverage, and the anime retains a strong influence on the public.

-In recent years, due to the influence of its unchanging style, it is sometimes criticized as "anachronistic" or "this anime depicts the 20th century," such as the absence of smartphones and convenience stores in the work even though the period setting is the present day.
-In response to this comment, the staff said, "The appeal of this anime is that it depicts scenes of everyday life and universal relationships that can be found in any family.
+In recent years, due to the influence of its unchanging style, it is sometimes criticized as being "anachronistic" or a "period piece", due to elements such as the absence of smartphones and convenience stores in the setting even though the time period is the present day.
+In response to this, the staff stated, "The appeal of this anime is that it depicts scenes of everyday life and universal relationships that can be found in any family.
 Therefore, we have no plans in the future to incorporate events or items that would change them."
-He responded.
-However, some of the phenomena, such as smoking and corporal punishment, which have come to be considered inappropriate due to changing times, have been removed or otherwise addressed.
+However, some things which have come to be considered inappropriate due to changing times, such as smoking and corporal punishment, have been removed or otherwise addressed.